 “Where’s the best hospital near me?”
 A valid question at the best of times, but especially pertinent in Central America, where world-class medical facilities are thin on the ground.
 We take a look at the best hospitals in Central America for travelers and expats.

 One of the key questions many potential expats ask is about the healthcare.
 For many years, I admit, the question went right over my head.
-After all, when I first came to Costa Rica, I never thought about healthcare.
+When I first came to Costa Rica, I never thought about healthcare.
 I was in my 20s and I thought I was invincible.

 Most expats in Costa Rica, or elsewhere in Central America, didn’t come when they were young.